yupgup/jonitrythall.com/_posts/2023-11-07-a-backstory.markdown

 ## The Wierd Gray Period
 In looking ahead, I've realized how damaging it is to try to look ahead.
 It's scary.
 My anxiety goes through the roof.
 All I can do, and some days and hours are better than others, is take this a day at a time.
 I remain grateful for each walk I can take.
 For each meal I can prepare.
 For each time I can brush my teeth while remaining standing the entire time.

 When my mind wanders to what-if scenarios, I'm robbing myself of the chance to heal–writing myself off unfairly.
-My worst-case scenario, which, to be honest, is still too painful to say out loud without tearing up, so I can't right now, will not feel any easier to deal with if I spend all my time dwelling on it.
+My worst-case scenario, which, to be honest, is still too painful to say out loud without tearing up, so I can't right now, will not feel any easier to deal with just because I spend all my time dwelling on it.

 These are all the things I'm able to feel and believe on good days, though there are still a lot of bad days where I find this advice and wisdom to be utter bullshit, <mark style="background: #E4E3FC;">and the heavy weight of despair puts me into that same bed I swore I would never see in the daytime again as long as I could move</mark>.

 I guess to say this has been a journey is an understatement, and it's still playing out.
 I hope all my updates are primarily positive from here, but even if they're not, I'll still share them.